wallarm/product-documentation/docs/4.8/updating-migrating/older-versions/ingress-controller.md

     In new node versions, the Wallarm blocking page [has](what-is-new.md#new-blocking-page) the updated UI with no logo and support email specified by default.

-## Step 11: Re-enable the Active threat verification module (only if upgrading node 2.16 or lower)
+## Step 11: Re-enable the Threat Replay Testing module (only if upgrading node 2.16 or lower)

-Learn the [recommendation on the Active threat verification module setup](../../vulnerability-detection/active-threat-verification/running-test-on-staging.md) and re-enable it if required.
+Learn the [recommendation on the Threat Replay Testing module setup](../../vulnerability-detection/threat-replay-testing/setup.md) and re-enable it if required.

 After a while, ensure the module operation does not cause false positives.
 If discovering false positives, please contact the [Wallarm technical support](mailto:support@wallarm.com).